2exp3/cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate studying how contextual factors modulate decision-making using computational models.
+I am a graduate student studying how contextual factors modulate decision-making using computational models.

 I also have been teaching Chess and Science since 2015 at [Tres de Febrero National University](https://www.untref.edu.ar/carrera/diplomatura-universitaria-en-ensenanza-del-ajedrez) where I give an academic overview of Chess both as a subject and as a experimental tool for science.